5152Alotobots/2023robotCode/.github/ISSUE_TEMPLATE/feature-request-.md

 ---
-name: Driver Feature request
+name: 'Feature request '
-about: Suggest an idea for this project (DRIVERS ONLY)
+about: Suggest an idea for this project (EVERYONE)
-title: "[REQUEST] [DRIVER_NAME] [LEVEL_OF_URGENCY]"
+title: ''
-labels: Driver Request, enhancement
+labels: ''
-assignees: SeanErn, Rkortlandt
+assignees: ''

 ---